Snub-nosed monkey

 Breeding

 The impulse for mating starts with the female.
 She takes up eye contact with the male and runs away a short bit, then flashes her genitals.
-If the male shows interest (which does not always occur), he joins the female and they mate.
+If the male shows interest (he does not always), he joins the female and they mate.
 The 200-day gestation period ends with a single birth in late spring or early summer.
 Young animals become fully mature in about six to seven years.
 Zoologists know little about their lifespan.

 Conservation